 Once you have downloaded the media, you’re ready to start.
 Your task for this assignment is to make an edit from the raw media.
 We shot the footage in a generic way so that you can impart your own meaning to the story (which shots you choose, which reaction shots you use, how quickly you make cuts, and more!).

 We want to see your creativity!
 You are not required to use all of the shots and you are welcome to download multiple scenarios to mix and match.
 If you are an experienced editor, we challenge you to consider combining scenarios.
 We want you to have fun with this assignment and really explore the power of editing.
 Feel free to change the storyline from the script, what the story becomes is your decision!

-- You must submit by the OpinionCity link by the project’s deadline to the submission URL at the top of this file.
-Simply copy/paste the URL that is generated after the import)
+- You must submit both links by the project’s deadline to the assignment page at the top of this file.
+Simply copy/paste the URL that is generated after the import

 As always, please email us with any questions!